 Glossary of Terms

-This glossary comprises terms that are specifically defined within the International Education Standards (IES).
-Many terms may have different common meanings, nuances of meaning, and applications in different countries.
-The glossary does not prescribe the use of terms; rather, it clarifies the meaning of terms included in the IES and within the IFAC Accountancy Education E-tool.
+This glossary comprises a collection of defined terms, many of which have been specifically defined within the International Education Standards (IESs).
+It is acknowledged that terms may be understood to have different common meanings, nuances of meaning, and applications among the various countries in which IFAC member organizations operate.
+The glossary does not prescribe the use of terms by IFAC member organizations.
+Rather, the glossary is a list of defined terms, with special meanings, for their use within the IESs.

-Words and phrases that are underlined link to their definitions elsewhere in the glossary.
+Words and phrases that are highlighted link to their definitions elsewhere in the glossary.

 View Currently-Effective Definitions